 If you live in a country we have not listed, please contact us.
-For our Kickstarter we shipped to 26 countries directly from Colombia and we will be glad to look into this option for you.
+So far we've shipped to over 30 countries directly from Colombia or the US and we will be glad to look into this option for you.

 Can you do mismates?

 Yes, please contact us and we'll let you know our available options and cost.